 Which brings us to the all-important questions: how do you trade EOS, and where do you buy and sell EOS?
 There are many ways to trade EOS, and a popular technique is to use a CFD (“Contract for Difference”).
 Using this trading strategy, you would open a contract with your broker at one EOS price, then sell it at a later date for another.
 The advantage of CFD trading is that you can use leverage (borrowed money from your broker) to make bigger trades and aim to increase your profits.
 Bear in mind, however, that CFD trading magnifies your losses as well as your profits.
-Before trying your hand at this technique, it would be well worth finding a trading platform where you can practice on a demo account first.

 Where to buy EOS?